pine64/website/content/documentation/Pinecil/Firmware.md

 1. Extract the Blisp zip, and using a terminal, `cd` to the blisp folder.
 2. Download the latest [stable Pinecilv2.zip release](https://github.com/Ralim/IronOS/releases/) (scroll down to the Assets section, get the Pinecilv2.zip).
 3. Extract the zip file and put `Pinecilv2_EN.bin` (for English) into the Blisp folder (same place as the Blisp executable).
 Other languages are available, substitute the *EN.bin file for the language file desired (use the 2-digit international language code).
 If you have the Pinecil Zip, the rest could be deleted, only the single BIN file is needed.
 Select the appropriate two-letter code for your language.
 If you accidentally flash *.dfu file on your Pinecil, it will not boot or work - be sure to only use the BIN file.
 4. Connect the V2 to the PC and enter Flash mode: hold down the [-] before plugging the cable to the back of Pinecil.
-See ([[#Flash_Mode| Flash Mode section for details]]).
+See (Flash Mode section for details).
 If you are curious on Linux, it will connect as a serial _ttyACM_ USB ACM type device.
 5. Screen on Pinecil should be black/empty before proceeding or you are not in Flash mode.
 6. **Blisp must have executable permission set.**
 7. `cd` to the Blisp folder and `ls -l` to check permissions of blisp.